ywen407/books-futures-explained/src/0_background_information.md

 **Drawbacks:**

 1. The stacks might need to grow.
 Solving this is not easy and will have a cost.
-2. You need to save all the CPU state on every switch.
+2. You need to save the CPU state on every switch.
 3. It's not a _zero cost abstraction_ (Rust had green threads early on and this was one of the reasons they were removed).
 4. Complicated to implement correctly if you want to support many different